ClaireLally8/Waggy-Box/README.md

     - Taking the responsiveness of Bootstrap and the front-end UI of Materialize, MDBoostrap makes use of both of these.
 So all aspects of the site were clean and accessible for all users.

 - [JQuery](https://code.jquery.com/jquery/)
-    - In order to minimalise the amount of Javascript used across the application, I chose to implenent a lot of the JS functionality with JQuery.
+    - In order to minimalize the amount of Javascript used across the application, I chose to implement a lot of the JS functionality with JQuery.

 - [Django 3.0](https://docs.djangoproject.com/en/3.0/releases/3.0/)
     - Django is a free and open-source web framework that I've used to render the back-end Python code with the front-end MDBoostrap and my own custom HTML and CSS.